NeuroNav

 Reflections

 I started this project with technical confidence.
-I knew how to run neural networks on mobile devices, how to build AR applications, how to design multimodal interfaces.
-What I didn't know was how profoundly my own visual bias had shaped my design intuitions.
-My early prototypes were beautiful on screen and useless to my actual users.
+I knew how to run neural networks on mobile devices, build AR systems, and design multimodal interfaces.
+What I underestimated was how deeply visual bias shapes product assumptions.

-The breakthrough came when I stopped thinking about "accessibility features" and started thinking about "sensory translation."
-A car approaching silently is a visual phenomenon.
-My job was to translate that visual information into auditory and tactile channels that blind users already understand and trust.
+The breakthrough came when I stopped thinking about accessibility features and started thinking about sensory translation.
+A silent vehicle is a visual threat.
+My job was to convert that threat into audio and haptic language users could trust fast enough to act on.

 Key Takeaway